 This handbook in no way provides all the keys to successful extemporaneous speaking competition.
 It does provide clear focus on the basics of good public speaking and techniques I shared with my students over my decades as an educator and forensics coach who was fortunate enough to have state champions in extemporaneous speaking.
-Special thanks to Matthew Murrell, Kristi Hodgkiss and Linda Alderson for their contributions to the manual, as well as the Extemporaneous Speaking State Advisory Committee.
-Committee members included Charlene Strickland, Hardin-Simmons University, State Contest Director; Dwight Mutschler, State Contest Official; Clint Adams and Jennifer Adams, Big Spring High School; Eloise Blair, Houston Lamar High School; Shawn Duthie, Holliday High School; Kristi Hodgkiss, Paris North Lamar High School; Kelly Martin, Hermleigh High School; Cheryl Potts, recently retired from Plano Senior High School.
+Special thanks to Matthew Murrell, Rhonda Smith, the late Kristi Hodgkiss and Linda Alderson for their contributions to the manual, as well as the Extemporaneous Speaking State Advisory Committee.
+Committee members included Charlene Strickland, Hardin-Simmons University, former State Contest Director; Dwight Mutschler, State Contest Official; Clint Adams and Jennifer Adams, Big Spring High School; Eloise Blair, retired from Houston Lamar High School; Shawn Duthie, Holliday High School; the late Kristi Hodgkiss, Paris North Lamar High School; Kelly Martin, retired from Hermleigh High School; Cheryl Potts, retired from Plano Senior High School.